spfuu/shSonos/README.md

-        -- the volume for the resumed track fades in --  better Google TTS handling (especially resuming previous tracks) by implementing the SoCo snapshot functionality --> this needs some testing ;) --  minor bug fixes in documentation
+        -- the volume for the resumed track fades in --  better Google TTS handling (especially resuming previous tracks) by implementing the SoCo snapshot functionality --> this needs some testing ;) --  bug: changed base64 encode and decode algorithm for saving google tts files to urlsafe variant --  sonos broker should no stop reliable
+    --  minor bug fixes in documentation

 v0.3        (2014-09-16)